MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ### Technical mentoring is a role, not a tool

 Technical mentorship is a role, not a tool or technique.
 Let me explain the difference.
 In the English language we often use the same words to describe both roles and tools.
-For instance "coaching" is a role and a tool, if you are coaching a soccer team that is your role; if you are coaching someone through making a difficult decision, that's a tool you are using to help achieve an outcome (them gaining insights to make a decision)..
+For instance "coaching" is a role and a tool, if you are the coach of a soccer team that is your role and we could say you are coaching them; if you are coaching someone through making a difficult decision, that's a tool you are using to help achieve an outcome (them gaining insights to make a decision by you asking probing questions)..

 While technical mentorship is a role, there are are various tools and techniques technical mentors use to be effective.
 What tools they use largely depends on their experience and where their mentee is at in their learning journey.